 A study of the main features of the aesthetic judgment as exemplified in the fine arts, of the relation of art to the aesthetic, and of the relation of aesthetic value to other values, such as the moral.
-Offered first semester.

 320. Contemporary Philosophy